Maths at Home

-The maths work your child is doing at school may look very different to the kind of ‘sums’ you remember.
+The maths work your child is doing at school may look very different to the kind you remember.
 This is because children are encouraged to work mentally, where possible, using personal jottings to help support their thinking.
-Even when children are taught more formal written methods (from late year 3 onwards), they are only encouraged to use these methods for calculations they cannot solve in their heads.
+Even when children are taught more formal written methods, they are only encouraged to use these methods for calculations they cannot solve in their heads.

 When faced with a calculation problem, encourage your child to ask…

 - Can I do this in my head?